Are you getting a good salary, but never seem to have anything left by month-end?

 Now, let’s come to the part of borrowing money.
 Usually, loans are considered as a negative product.
 However, borrowing money on interest is not a sign of financial weakness.
 You can borrow money to fulfill your bigger aspirations and then pay it back via regular EMIs.
 For eg., when you want to buy a new vehicle or maybe a new laptop that helps you do better at your job, you should not shy away from considering a loan.

 One thing to remember though is that if you are borrowing money without having any means of paying the EMIS, that can put you into the debt trap.
-More on this in future videos.
-Do subscribe to the course.

-Identifying your financial persona
+Chapter 4: Identifying your financial persona

 By now, you understand the basic concepts of savings and investments.
 We will now help you identify your financial persona.
 Basically, it means that before you start managing your money, you should understand your risk appetite and your relationship with money.